On zero-divisors of semimodules and semialgebras: Zero-Divisors of Semimodules

-\begin{corollary} Let $S$ be a weak Gaussian semiring and $M$ an $S$-semimodule and $G$ a commutative, cancellative and torsion-free monoid.
-Then the $S[G]$-semimodule $M[G]$ is primal if and only if the $R$-semimodule $M$ is primal and has Property (A). \end{corollary}
+Let $S$ be a weak Gaussian semiring, $M$ an $S$-semimodule, and $G$ a cancellative torsion-free commutative monoid.
+Then the $S[G]$-semimodule $M[G]$ is primal if and only if the $S$-semimodule $M$ is primal and has Property (A). \end{corollary}

-Auslander's Zero-Divisor Conjecture (ZDC for short) in module theory states that if $R$ is a Noetherian local ring, $M$ is an $R$-module of finite type and finite projective dimension and $r\in R$ is not a zero-divisor on $M$, then $r$ is not a zero-divisor on $R$ \cite[p.
-8]{Hochster1975}.
+Auslander's Zero-Divisor Theorem in module theory states that if $R$ is a Noetherian local ring, $M$ is an $R$-module of finite type and finite projective dimension and $r\in R$ is not a zero-divisor on $M$, then $r$ is not a zero-divisor on $R$ (cf. \cite[p.
+8]{Hochster1975}, \cite[Remark 9.4.8]{BrunsHerzog1998}).
+In \cite{NasehpourAuslander}, we have defined an $R$-module $M$ to be Auslander, if $Z(R) \subseteq Z_R(M)$.
 This inspires us to give the following definition:

 \begin{definition}

 We define an $S$-semimodule $M$ to be an Auslander semimodule, if $Z(S) \subseteq Z_S(M)$. \end{definition}